zwang695/alexa-skills-list/skills/B01EXNU2EI/README.md

 * *Alexa, ask how many beans make one*

-This old English phrase has been past down through generations of both cultured (and un-cultured) British people.
+This old English phrase has been passed down through generations of both cultured (and un-cultured) British people.
 It is high time Alexa also benefitted from this knowledge.
 Simply ask "Alexa, ask how many beans make five?"
 No need for an account or special hardware.

 ***